-TABLE IV Comparisons Between Different Device and Wire Sizing Formulations via HSPICE simulation.
+We simply use the ELR-tight lower bound as the final solution under the STL-bounded model, and the LR-tight lower bound as the final solution under the simple model, because lower and upper bounds given by bound computations are very close to each other.
+Table IV also give the maximum delay via HSPICE simulation.
 The solutions under the STL-bounded model are consistently better than those under the simple device model.
 When compared with the sgws/simple formulation, the sgws/bounded formulation further reduce the maximum delay by up to 6.4%.
 When compared with the stis/simple formulation, the stis/bounded formulations further reduce the maximum delay by up to 15%.
-Note that both sgws/simple and stis/simple formulations have already given very good sizing solutions as shown in the experiment of Section III-D1.
+Note that both sgws/simple and stis/simple formulations already give very good sizing solutions as shown in the experiment of Section III-D.1.
 Although ELR operations under the STL-bounded model are more complex, the runtime is still impressively small.
-It used just 3.17 s to optimize dclk net of 154 buffers and 41518.2 μ m wires, when the transistor sizing formulation is used and wire segments are 10- μ m-long.
+It used just 3.17 seconds to optimize dclk net of 154 buffers and 41518.2 μm wires, when the transistor sizing formulation is used and wire segments are $10\mu m$ long.
 Therefore, our STIS algorithm is extremely efficient.